greyatomtestuser1/decision_tree_project/README.md

 - Implementation of Grid search cv and Randomized search Cv.
 - You will get to learn how hyper parameter tuning helps in model performance.

-## About the dataset
+## About the Dataset

 **For Decision tree Regressor**
-- We are using the same dataset of Housing prices, we had used for Linear Regression.
+- We are using the same Dataset of Housing prices, we had used for Linear Regression.

 **For Decision tree Classifier**
-- We are using the same dataset of Loan Prediction, we had used it earlier in Logistic Regression.
+- We are using the same Dataset of Loan Prediction, we had used it earlier in Logistic Regression.